 Density is of principal importance to Downtown Bloomington's sense of place.
 As density continues to increase, however, a balance needs to be struck between student-centric development and mixed-use Downtown amenities that support the entire community.
-In the year 2000, there were just over 1,800 residential units located in Downtown.
+In the year 2000, there were just over 1,800 residential units located in the Downtown.
 Today, with roughly 1,900 units added; the number of units has more than doubled to 3,700 as more people are choosing to live Downtown.
 Allowing relatively higher housing densities through zoning, plus a very strong multifamily rental market (featuring occupancy rates well over 90 percent), has significantly driven the Downtown housing market.
 Almost all of this residential growth has been targeted to Indiana University's off-campus student housing demand, a result that has triggered concerns that Downtown's socioeconomic makeup has become too homogenous.
 This high rate of student demand has driven up rental prices per square foot, and it appears to have priced many non-student households out of the Downtown market.
-Moving ahead, senior resident, workforce, and affordable housing options must be part of the housing solutions for Downtown Bloomington.
 The inadvertent centralization of student housing around Downtown could weaken the community's strong and inclusive atmosphere to all age groups.
 The Housing and Neighborhoods Chapter covers applicable housing issues that should also not be overlooked for Downtown Bloomington.
 It is important that Bloomington continue to support a diverse and robust Downtown that is neither made up of purely student-centric businesses nor dominated by multifamily student housing.
 Bloomington's Downtown has a rich sense of place that is key to the continued success of the city and Indiana University alike.